 Win-Win Simple Solution or Financial Disaster?

 It should be clearly understood that a divorce is often a complex matter even when it appears to be rather straight forward.
 Even determining the amount of child support and spousal support (which many people believe are determined by simply using a computer program) may be extremely complex.
 A divorce is a financial transaction — a division of a financial partnership.
 A mistake made in the transaction may have long term and devastating consequences that are irrevocable.
-Many people are attracted to the concept of divorce mediation because of a misunderstanding as to the level of complexity involved in their divorce.
+Many people are attracted to the concept of the mediation of their Orange County divorce because of a misunderstanding as to the level of complexity involved in their divorce.
 Often, there is a lack of appreciation of the nuanced and sophisticated issues involved.
 Electing to opt for divorce mediation is an important strategic decision and should be made with great care.

 Divorce Attorney's Fees: Expenditure or Investment

 The fees paid to a divorce lawyer should be viewed as an investment.
-If the divorce lawyer cannot provide a return on the investment, the client most likely hired the wrong divorce lawyer.
+If the Orange County divorce lawyer cannot provide a return on the investment, the client most likely hired the wrong divorce lawyer.

 Candidates For Divorce Mediation